 DPR Living Labs

 One of DPR’s goals is to have “a proven track record of being environmentally responsible in the way we do business.”
 Our passion for sustainability extends to what we build and how we run our regional offices and jobsites.
 In fact, DPR’s Sacramento location was the first privately owned office building in California’s Central Valley to achieve LEED® certification in 2003.
 Also, in 2011, DPR’s San Diego office became the first and only commercial office in San Diego to achieve both net-zero energy status and LEED for New Construction (NC) Platinum certification.
 In 2013, DPR’s LEED®-NC Platinum Phoenix office became the first building in Arizona to achieve net-zero energy certification from the ILFI.
-In 2014, DPR built its own office in San Francisco, which became the first net-zero energy building in the city.
+In 2014, DPR built its own office in San Francisco, which is on track to become the first net-zero energy building in the city.
 It won ENR’s Northern California’s Project of the Year and Best Green Project.
 DPR’s Washington, D.C. office, which opened in July 2016, is also targeting net-zero energy certification.

 You can see the up-to-the-minute energy and water usage for several of our offices by checking out our Lucid Building Dashboards.
 Along with treating our offices as living labs for sustainability, we have instituted many other in-house initiatives, including: